hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250924365v2-uni-x-mitigating-modality-conflict-with-a-two-end-separated-architec.md

 ---
 layout: default
-title: Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models
+title: "Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models"
 ---

 # Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models